0fajarpurnama0/0fajarpurnama0.github.io/_posts/2019-01-05-trigger-for-character-creation-with-gemini-25-chat-backup.md

 categories: fiction
 tags: [journal, character, creation, gender bender, fiction, novel]
 ---

-From around 2nd week November 2025.
+By Fajar Purnama from around 2nd week November 2025.

 My sincere gratitude for generating this image becauss this is character that I made in Kingdom Hearts Union Cross and bears my name "Fajar" where I felt like role playing this character throughout the story of the game.
 Therefore, I felt touch as I felt this character is me myself and you made it beautifully.
 Although I am a guy, I also like to explore the opposite gender but I tried balancing it as I also have a male version of this character.